krancour/brignext/README.md

 ## Try BrigNext

 The `brignext` CLI works, _mostly_ like the `brig` CLI you might already be used to.
 The biggest difference is that it no longer communicates directly with Kubernetes.
-Instead, it talks to an API server through gRPC.
+Instead, it talks to an API server.
 This API server requires you to authenticate.
 Fortunately creating and using credentials is easy.

 (Note that authentication is implemented, but authorization is not.
 Any registered user can do anything! **_We DID warn you not to run this in